Vocoder-Free Non-Parallel Conversion of Whispered Speech With Masked Cycle-Consistent Generative Adversarial Networks: Experiments

 \subsection{Subjective evaluation}

-We conducted two separate listening tests on \textit{naturalness} and \textit{intelligibility} using a 5-point scale with choices from ``excellent'' to ``bad'', to further assess the performance of our method in comparison to MaskCycleGAN-VC.
+We conducted two separate listening tests on \textit{naturalness} and \textit{intelligibility}, asking human listeners to choose on a 5-point scale with choices from ``excellent'' to ``bad'', to further assess the performance of our method.
 We used 5 utterances from each of the 10 speakers in the wTIMIT test set (50 utterances in total).
 We also asked the participants to rate the underlying whispered and voiced speech samples.
 We ensured that at least 30 participants completed the listening test.
 The results are illustrated in Figure \ref{fig:subj_eval}.
 Similar to the MOS prediction results in Section \ref{ssec:mospred}, our method outperformed MaskCycleGAN-VC in terms of both naturalness ($\mu = 3.54$ vs. $\mu = 3.32$) and intelligibility ($\mu = 3.66$ vs. $\mu = 3.43$).
 Both systems yielded higher scores than the whispered speech ($\mu = 2.62$ naturalness and $\mu = 2.69$ intelligibility), but lower scores than the voiced target speech ($\mu = 4.15$ naturalness and $\mu = 4.09$ intelligibility).

-\section{CONCLUSIONS}
+\section{Conclusions}

 We describe an efficient method to convert whispered speech features directly into voiced audio waveforms.
 Our method utilizes components from MaskCycleGAN-VC and HiFi-GAN to recover the harmonic structure and to generate the waveform in a single model, while avoiding artifacts caused by imperfect time alignments.
-Experimental results indicate that our method outperforms MaskCycleGAN-VC in whispered speech conversion and yields competitive results in conventional VC.
+Experimental results indicate that our unified approach maintains competitive results in both whispered speech conversion and conventional VC.

 { }